-Inside The “Mythical” Minds And Digital Empire Of YouTube Pioneers Rhett & Link | Fast Company
+Inside The “Mythical” Minds And Digital Empire Of YouTube Pioneers Rhett & Link

 “It still feels very much like the Wild West when you don’t know who’s going to come into town and be the new sheriff,” says Link.
 “Turns out, it’s some kid who’s playing with toys or it’s some dude unboxing stuff.
 We learned years ago to not judge anything.”

-“We used to ask the question, ‘why is this popular?’”
-Rhett adds “But then you start to understand that if it is popular, it must make sense to enough people.”
+“We used to ask the question, ‘Why is this popular?’”
+Rhett adds.
+“But then you start to understand that if it’s popular, it must make sense to enough people.”

-YouTube’s rapidly expanding platform, with one billion hours consumed daily worldwide and around 400 hours of content uploaded per minute, has created a massive stage where there’s a saturation of creators all vying for those all-important views and subscribers.
+one billion hours consumed daily worldwide and around 400 hours of content uploaded per minute, has created a massive stage where there’s a saturation of creators all vying for those all-important views and subscribers.
 Rhett and Link are in the position of having built their loyal following over the course of 11 years and more than 1,900 videos.
 But it’s more than just sticking around long enough to gain traction.
 Rhett and Link have been steadily diversify their offerings to nearly a fault of arbitrariness that has made them one of YouTube’s most-subscribed creators.

-Unlike most YouTubers who have clearly defined themes to their channels (gaming, beauty, food, etc.), Rhett and Link fall into a more nebulous area they’ve loosely coined as “Internetainment.”
+Unlike most YouTubers who have clearly defined themes to their channels (gaming, beauty, food, etc.), Rhett and Link fall into a more nebulous area they’ve loosely coined as “internetainment.”
 They started out with relatively standard fare of skits and comedic songs, which eventually led to videos featuring food and physical challenges, science experiments, myth-busting, factoids, and more.
 Essentially, Rhett and Link have chiseled their portmanteau into the slightly more tangible branding of “mythicality.”

 VIDEO